npryce/higher-order-react-components-demo/doc/article.md

 The Promised function takes a component class to be decorated as a parameter and returns a new decorator class.
 Like functions, classes in ES6 are first-class values.

-One of the props of the decorator class is a promise of props for the decorated component.
-It passes all other props through to the decorated component unchanged.
+Client code passes a promise of props for the decorated component to the decorator as a prop named "promise".
+The decorator passes all other props through to the decorated component unchanged.
 This lets you configure a Promised(X) component with the same props you would use to configure an undecorated X component.
 For example, you could initialise the decorator with event callbacks that get passed to the decorated component when it is rendered.

 ~~~~~~~~~~~~~~~javascript
 var React = require('react');